-Malta, a Mediterranean EU state that has taken advantage of its small size and agile legislative process to develop the first legislative infrastructure tailored specifically, rather than adapted, to the DLT sector in the widest scope possible.
-In tribute to Malta’s eager adoption of DLT, including the first bespoke DLT legislation, this innovative jurisdiction has won the title of “Blockchain Island”, and is well on its way to becoming a leading global hub in this sector.
+Malta is a Mediterranean EU state that has taken advantage of its small size and agile legislative process to develop the first legislative infrastructure explicitly tailored, rather than adapted, to the DLT sector in the widest scope possible.
+In tribute to Malta’s eager adoption of DLT, including the first bespoke DLT legislation, this innovative jurisdiction has won the title of “Blockchain Island”.
+It is well on its way to becoming a leading global hub in this sector.

-Zeta brings together a team combining highly experienced financial services professionals with a number of Malta’s more prominent researchers and pioneers in Distributed Ledger Technologies (DLT).
+Zeta brings together a team combining highly experienced financial services professionals with several Malta’s more prominent researchers and pioneers in Distributed Ledger Technologies (DLT).
 Zeta itself is one of the first few companies in Malta to explore operations in the DLT and the Fintech sector.

 The third law is the Virtual Financial Assets Act, and it is regulated by Malta’s financial services regulator, the Malta Financial Services Authority (MFSA).
-The basic approach of this law is to regulate virtual financial assets (VFAs) that do not fall under existent laws.
+The basic approach of this law is to regulate virtual financial assets (VFAs) that do not fall under existing laws.
 DLT assets that fall under this act are those that are neither virtual tokens nor financial instruments nor electronic money.
-All such are either unregulated (virtual tokens) or regulated by existent legislation.
-If a DLT asset does not fall under one of these three categories, then it is considered a VFA for the purposes of this law, and is regulated by this law.
+All such are either unregulated (virtual tokens) or regulated by existing legislation.
+If a DLT asset does not fall under one of these three categories, then it is considered a VFA for this law and is regulated by this law.